 You’ll be based in a house full of people working in the industry where you’re able to see the European Parliament.
 When you are not in the office, you’ll be out networking in the Brussels bubble, attending events, and inviting people over for coffee.
 You’ll need a mature approach to work as you’ll enjoy the concept of self-management and strive to consistently exceed expectations.
 We’ll all support you every step of the way.

 Have you got what it takes?

 Start date: TBC

 Compensation: Paid (including paid holidays).
-Paid week off during Christmas/New Year.
+Paid time off during the festive season.
 Monthly travel card.
+Meal vouchers.

-Requirements: You must be eligible to work in the EU.
+Requirements: You must be eligible to work in the EU as of January 2021.